nginxinc/nginx-amplify-doc/amplify-guide.md

 #### Additional NGINX Metrics

 Amplify Agent can collect a number of additional useful metrics described below.
 To enable additional metrics, please perform the following configuration changes.
-By default, Amplify will build a few more graphs in **Preview** if the additional metrics are found by the agent.
+A few more graphs will be added to **Preview** if the additional metrics are found by the agent.

  * The [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) log format should include an extended set of NGINX [variables](http://nginx.org/en/docs/varindex.html).
 Please add a new log format or modify the existing one — and use it with the `access_log` directives in your NGINX configuration.